Kenyon's identities for the height function and compactified free field in the dimer model: Abstract

 \section{Abstract}

-In a seminal paper published in 2000 Kenyon developed a method to study the height function of the planar dimer model via discrete complex analysis tools.
+In his seminal paper~\cite{KenyonConfInvOfDominoTilings} published in 2000 Kenyon developed a method to study the height function of the planar dimer model via discrete complex analysis tools.
 The core of this method is a set of identities representing height correlations through the inverse Kasteleyn operator.
-Scaling limits of these identities (if exist) produce a set of correlation functions written in terms of a Dirac Green's kernel with unknown boundary conditions.
-It was proven in~\cite{CLR1} that, under natural assumptions, these correlations always define a Gaussian free field in a simply connected domain.
-This was generalized to doubly connected domains in the recent work~\cite{ChelkakDeiman}, where the field is shown to be a sum of Gaussian free field and a discrete Gaussian component.
+In a general setup, such as considered in~\cite{CLR1,CLR2}, scaling limits of these identities produce a set of correlation functions written in terms of a Dirac Green's kernel with unknown boundary conditions.
+It was proven in~\cite{CLR1} that, in a simply connected domain, these correlation functions always coincide with correlation functions of the Gaussian free field given that they satisfy some natural a priori assumptions.
+This was generalized to doubly connected domains in the recent work~\cite{ChelkakDeiman}, where correlations are shown to be the correlations of a sum of Gaussian free field and a discrete Gaussian component.
 We generalize this result further to arbitrary bordered Riemann surfaces.